openstate/open-state-theme-2019/OSF_README.md

     - Once built, you can also watch the files for changes and automatically compile them:
         - `docker exec open-state-theme-2019_node_1 yarn start`
             - browse to https://localhost:3000

+# To access wp-admin while developing (this requires the Nginx load balancer):
+- add the following to `/etc/hosts` on your host, where `x.x.x.x` is the IP of the Nginx load balancer:
+    ```
+    x.x.x.x mu.openstate.eu
+    x.x.x.x openstate.eu
+    x.x.x.x www.openstate.eu
+    ```